+Suggested evidence

-Suggested evidence Ethics Has sufficient knowledge, confidence and experience to provide advice and/or support to colleagues or managers on ethical issues • Appraisal • PDP Patients Involved in providing care which requires the application of sound ethical and professional principles in a more complex physical, social or intellectual context Audit Complaints (self and patients) Clinical incidents Self Demonstrates a professional clinical approach, including participation in appraisal, peer review, clinical audit and continuing professional development activities Has sufficient knowledge confidence and experience to appraise others or lead peer review, clinical audit or CPD activities Clinical team and peers Has sufficient knowledge, confidence and experience to deal professionally with issues of poor or underperformance in colleagues and other members of the dental team
+Ethics Has sufficient knowledge, confidence Appraisal

+and experience to provide advice • PDP

+and/or support to colleagues or .
+5.

+managers on ethical issues

+Patients Involved in providing care which • Audit

+requires the application of sound Complaints (self

+ethical and professional principles in a more complex physical, social or and patients)

+intellectual context Clinical incidents

+Self Demonstrates a professional clinical approach, including participation in appraisal, peer review, clinical audit and continuing professional development activities Has sufficient knowledge confidence and experience to appraise others or lead peer review, clinical audit or CPD

+activities

+Clinical team and Has sufficient knowledge, confidence

+peers and experience to deal professionally

+with issues of poor or

+underperformance in colleagues and

+other members of the dental team

-Suggested evidence Training Organises clinical training programmes, delivers training and supports others in that role in their specialist field Minutes of user groups Patient notes and records Communication audit Patient surveys/ questionnaires Teaching Epidemiology Organises clinical teaching/supervision programmes, delivers teaching and supports others in that role in their specialist field Organises dental epidemiology programmes and may train examiners.
+, Suggested evidence Training Organises clinical training programmes, delivers training and supports others in that role in their specialist field Minutes of user groupsPatient notes and records Teaching Epidemiology Organises clinical teaching/supervision programmes, delivers teaching and supports others in that role in their specialist field Organises dental epidemiology programmes and may train Communication auditPatient surveys/questionnaires programmes and may train examiners.
 May be involved in data analysis and report Research Participates in clinical research under the direction of approved and registered research lead and may take the lead in clinical research projects falling within their competencies